zww2/test/readme.txt

-git is a version control system git is free software
+git is a good version control system git is free software